erknneto/mtasa-claire-anticheat/README.md

 Security should not be a luxury or a mystery.
 It should be something we build together.

 # **🛡️ Current features**

+Claire currently includes over 20 independent detection modules, covering movement, combat, environment manipulation, network spoofing, and more.
+All detections are modular, configurable, and designed to operate silently in the background with minimal performance impact.

+False positives are rare thanks to tolerance-based logic, score systems, and heuristic analysis.
+Overall reliability across all modules is around 95%, based on extensive stress simulations and edge case testing.

+Compared to other anticheats available for MTA:SA, Claire introduces a cleaner structure, centralized punishment handling, and deeper client-side monitoring — including protections against variable tampering, wallhacks, and blocked screenshots.

+Below is a full list of current features and their real-world reliability:

 | Feature                        | Description                                                                                           | Confiability |
 | :-----------------------------| :------------------------------------------------------------------------------------------------------| :------------|